Summary

 Public Service

-Auto DraftAfter completing the Mayo Social Media Residency (2015), I’ve been organizing an academic team, associated with Gary Kreps and others at George Mason University, to develop curated knowledge-sharing Hubs.
+Auto DraftSince completing a Mayo Social Media Residency (2015), I’ve worked with Gary Kreps and others at George Mason University, to develop curated knowledge-sharing Hubs.
 We hope to help healthcare professionals to learn how to communicate and spread ‘what works’ to the public.

 Education